-But how do you choose the best web hosting provider for your business?
-That depends on the kind of hosting you need, the nature of your business, the amount of scalability you require, and the type of support you must have.
-To help you along, we have prepared this buying guide, complete with a list of web hosting services that should be in your radar right now.
+So how do you choose the best web hosting provider for you or your business?
+That depends on a number of factors: the nature of your business, the type of hosting you need, the level of scalability you require, and the type of support you'd be looking for.

-The top three website hosting providers right now
+The top three best web hosting providers right now